wi-0/Forge-An_Automated_Trading_App_-Shadow-/README.md

 </p>
 <p align="justify">

 This repository as a shadow page containing the sample modules of the whole project serves the purposes of demonstrating the structure and functionality of the full development.
-Trade functionalities are in PROD while the backtesting and server side components remain expandible in design.
+Trade functionalities are in place while the backtesting and server side components remain expandible in design.

 ## Description
 This trading bot leverages the [IB_insync](https://ib-insync.readthedocs.io/readme.html) package which offers an high-level asynchronous framework in working with the Interactive Brokers TWS API / IB Gateway for automated trading.
 For the time being it is designed for regular trade horizon with mid-low frequency and suitable for strategies with bounded running cycle.
 The framework consists of three main layers and a core running agent which control the runtime pipeline: